UST-QuAntiL/qhana-docker/docs/workflows.md

 If a step has produced a file as output and you want to use it as input for a later step as input you have to create a input with "Map" assignment type.
 In the map entries you have to specify a "from" key to define from which process variable you want the output file.
-Then you can use multiple filters to specify which file exactly you want if the process variable contains multiple files.
+Then you have to use at least one filter to specify which file exactly you want from the process variable.
 You can filter by file name if you add a "name" key and add the name as value.
 This filter supports glob notation e.g. you can use "*" to indicate zero or more arbitrary characters.
 To filter by data type you can add a "dataType" key and add the data type as value.
-The same applies to "contentType".
+You can use "*" here as well, but only to replace an entire side e.g. "entity/*".
+For "contentType" you can add a filter that allows multiple content types by using JSON list notation or by separating them with white space e.g. '["application/json", "text/html"]' or "application/json text/html".

 ![Add file input.](images/workflow-editor/file_input.png)